MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/aa-cq-cqd-historical-reports.md

    A breakdown showing the total number of calls received between the Start Date/Start Hour and End Date/End Hour.

    > [!TIP]
-   > Hover over any of metrics in this section to display a tooltip will with the individual calls that make up the total.
+   > Hover over any of metrics in this section to display a tooltip with the individual calls that make up the total.

  - Section 5 - Quick Stats - Usage Statistics and Caller Action Count